 - Animal health, food and product safety and risk are ongoing concerns.
 Many issues addressed this past year, and in prior years, continue to exist.
 Even those issues for which USDA, Department of Homeland Security and the U.S. Department of Health and Human Services decisions have been made need ongoing work to assure proper implementation, industry understanding and program effectiveness.
-Also, as with any agricultural sector, new issues will emerge in the upcoming year. - ASI will continue to implement and use the new industry-wide emergency management and communications plan whereby the American sheep and wool industry can more effectively partner with federal, state and local responders should an industry emergency occur. - A bilingual video on sheep handling has been produced and is being distributed to sheep producers, lamb feeders, livestock markets and lamb and wool processors to educate workers and managers at all levels of the supply chain on the importance of proper sheep handling.
-It is designed to help assure high-quality lamb and wool, as well as give proper attention to the care and welfare of the animals.
-In addition, the popular Sheep Care Guide has been updated and published. - An updated web-based SSQA training program has been implemented, which makes training much more convenient and cost effective for producers.
-Additional changes will be made to this training program as a result of a national quality audit completed in 2016.
-A new print version of the SSQA will be available in 2018.
+Also, as with any agricultural sector, new issues will emerge in the upcoming year. - ASI will continue to implement and use the new industry-wide emergency management and communications plan whereby the American sheep and wool industry can more effectively partner with federal, state and local responders should an industry emergency occur. - Continued education and implementation of the new American Wool Assurance Program, as well as the Secure Sheep and Wool Supply Plan and the soon-to-be-updated Sheep Safety and Quality Assurance program.